GiacomoPignoni/flutter_ui_widgets/lib/widgets/cupertino_style_segmented_selector/README.md

 # CupertioStyleSegmentedSelector

-A slider like the ios slider but with a cooler animation
+A slider like the ios slider but with a better animation